EmmanuelOsaea/Nutrients-for-hairgrowth-/README.md

 **Balanced Diet:** Aim for  healthy diet rich in natural foods like vegetables, lean proteins, and healthy fats.

-**Supplements:** If your diet lacks these nutrients, contemplate taking a multivitamin or specific hair growth supplements (consult your healthcare provider first).
+**Supplements:** If your diet lacks these nutrients, contemplate taking a multi-micronutrients or a specialized hair growth supplements (consult your Medical provider first).

-**Hydration:** Water supports all cellular processes, including hair growth.
-Aim for at least 8 glasses a day.
+**Hydration:** Water supports all organic functions, including hair growth.
+Strive for at least 8 glasses a day.